-As the graphics card needs to display two different rendered screen data for each one in extended mode, yes, it will use more GPU power.
+The graphics card needs to display two different rendered screen data for each one in extended mode, so it will use more GPU power.

-Are 27 Inch monitors too big for dual monitors?
+Are 27 Inch monitors too big for a dual setup?

 From a practical standpoint, it all depends on how much desk space you have.
 If you have enough room, then no, they aren’t too big for dual screens.

-So that is my take on the benefits of dual monitors and gaming.
-In my opinion, whether you opt for two or three monitors depends on what you need for your specific needs.
+So, that is my take on the benefits of dual monitors and gaming.
+Whether you opt for two or three of them depends on what you need for your specific needs.

-If you are more gaming focussed, you cannot go wrong with three monitors.
+You cannot go wrong with three monitors if you are more gaming-focused.
 I highly recommend buying three of the same to maximize the experience.

-One very large curved display will beat out three monitors in my opinion as you will completely eliminate the bevels of all three screens.
+In my opinion, one very large curved display will beat out three monitors, as you will eliminate the bevels of all three screens.

-In the past, I’ve used two screens and found the usefulness of simply being able to keep an eye on emails or analytics while I game was a game-changer.
+In the past, I’ve used two screens and found the usefulness of simply keeping an eye on emails or analytics while I game was a game-changer.